acheeseye/ai-playing-checkers/README.md

   - Average number of moves per game: 57.5
   - Average seconds per game: 28.6
   - Average moves/sec: 2.2

-# IMPORTANT

-- I've commented out gnuplot related files because I could not figure out how to get them to work.
-(JH)
-- With my attempts to use g++ to compile this project, it seemed to have issues with `std::exceptions`.
-Instead, the system now does a console print out and may or may not return after.

 # Versions